rkvmar/IntroCSComputationalThinking/README.md

 there isnt much you need to configure for the keys
 ```

+## TODO

+- come up with and add more types of objects
+- add saving progress through localstorage
+- procrastinate some more

 -# I sure hope this documentation is good enough